Ealrann/VSand/README.md

 ### Any problem?

-The game run smooth on my computers, but I cannot test it on every existing configurations.
-If you find any problem (game doesn´t launch, crash, particles don´t move...), please considers opening an issue, or directly contact me.
+The game run smoothly on my computers, but I cannot test it on every existing configurations.
+If you find any problem (game doesn´t start, crash, particles don´t move...), please consider opening an issue, or directly contact me.

 ### Game